citrontruc/unity-gaming-campus/README.md

 - Menus: Scripts to define our menus.
 - Player: Scripts to define how our player moves, how to update the score, handle state change, health and all player-related elements.
 - ScriptableObjects: Scripts to define our Scriptable Objects.
-- Services: Singletons to handle transversal services (gameover, collisions and singletons).
+- Services: Scripts to handle transversal services (gameover and singletons).

 Have a great day!